-Stewardship
+1. Stewardship

-- to encourage promote and support individual generosity and discipleship of resources; - to encourage, promote and support Communities of Faith engagement in Stewardship Campaigns; - to consult and work with the East Central Ontario Regional Council Stewardship & Gifts Officer; - to encourage, promote and support Communities of Faith engagement with the Mission and Service Fund; and
+- i. to encourage promote and support individual generosity and discipleship of resources. - ii. to encourage, promote and support Communities of Faith engagement in Stewardship Campaigns. - iii. to consult and work with the East Central Ontario Regional Council Stewardship & Gifts Officer. - iv. to encourage, promote and support Communities of Faith engagement with the Mission and Service; and - v. to participate as requested in determining priorities for mission and ministry work through the Mission & Service.

-• to participate as requested in determining priorities for mission and ministry work through the Mission & Service Fund.
+2. Finance

-Finance
+- i. provide oversight of all revenues, expenses and funds of the East Central Ontario Regional Council including revenue from denominational assessments. - ii. prepare and manage the core operating budget of the East Central Ontario Regional Council. - iii. propose and manage an annual budget supporting the mission objectives and strategies as determined by the East Central Ontario Regional Council and Council Elders - iv. set any additional regional assessment for any additional services the East Central Ontario Regional Council wishes to undertake; and - v. receive, review and make recommendations to the Council Elders on requests from Communities of Faith for financial assistance and grants.

-- provide oversight of all revenues and funds of the East Central Ontario Regional Council including revenue from denominational assessments; - prepare and manage the core operating budget of the East Central Ontario Regional Council; - propose and manage an annual budget supporting the mission objectives and strategies as determined by the East Central Ontario Regional Council and Assembly of Elders; - set any additional regional assessment for any additional services the East Central Ontario Regional Council wishes to undertake; and - receive, review and make recommendations to the Assembly of Elders on requests from Communities of Faith for financial assistance and grants.
+3. Property

-Property
+- a. provide support and guidance to Communities of Faith on all matters pertaining to property. - b. make recommendations to the East Central Ontario Regional Council on the meaning of the terms "other major assets" and "major renovations" and communicate the

-- provide support and guidance to Communities of Faith on all matters pertaining to property; - make recommendations to the East Central Ontario Regional Council on the meaning of the terms "other major assets" and "major renovations" and communicate the meanings of those terms to each community of faith within the bounds served by the East Central Ontario Regional Council; - receive and provide guidance to Communities of Faith requesting to buy, sell, mortgage, exchange, renovate, lease, or otherwise deal with community of faith property; - review and make recommendations to the Assembly of Elders regarding the buying, leasing or major renovations of community of faith property or other major assets including the proposal of financing the transactions; - review and make recommendations to the Assembly of Elders the disposition of surplus property resulting from closure, disbanding or amalgamations, including the distribution of proceeds within denominational policies and guidelines and in accordance with East Central Ontario Regional Council established policies; - make decisions on the property of Communities of Faith remaining after the Communities of Faith cease to exist; - review and, in consultation with the Covenant Support Team, make recommendation to the Assembly of Elders on the plans of Community of Faith property transactions and the utilization of the proceeds of such transactions due to altering or changing ministry focus; and - upon direction of East Central Ontario Regional Council, oversee the buying, selling, leasing, and renovating regional property, and distributing any proceeds within denominational guidelines.
+- meanings of those terms to each community of faith within the bounds served by the East Central Ontario Regional Council. - c. receive and provide guidance to Communities of Faith requesting to buy, sell, mortgage, exchange, renovate, lease, develop or otherwise deal with community of faith property. - d. review and make recommendations to the Council Elders regarding the buying, leasing or major renovations of community of faith property or other major assets including the proposal of financing the transactions. - e. review and make recommendations to the Council Elders the disposition of surplus property resulting from closure, mergers, disbanding or amalgamations, including the distribution of proceeds within denominational policies and guidelines and in accordance with East Central Ontario Regional Council established policies. - f. make recommendations on the property of Communities of Faith remaining after the Communities of Faith cease to exist. - g. review and, in consultation with the Covenant Support Team, make recommendation to the Council Elders on the plans of Community of Faith property transactions and the utilization of the proceeds of such transactions due to altering or changing ministry focus; and - h. upon direction of East Central Ontario Regional Council, oversee the buying, selling, leasing, development and renovating of regional property, and distributing any proceeds within denominational guidelines. - i.
+The Ministry through Property and Finance is authorized to operate as a Commission to complete a transaction in keeping with the direction and terms set by the Council of Elders as it relates to all activities resulting from the approved, by ECORC, sale of property, renewal of Community of Faith leasing arrangements and property management of properties held by the region in the regional land Trust.